IAmZero247/LocalVM_Setup/Step3_Hadoop_Setup/README.md

 - Execute and Verify

-   1. Start hdfs and yarn
+   1. Start HDFS and Yarn

-    start-dfs.sh
+		a. start-dfs.sh
-    start-yarn.sh
+		b. start-yarn.sh

-    start-all.sh
+        c. start-all.sh

-	jps
+		d. jps

    2. Access Hadoop UI from Browser

+   a.
 The NameNode user interface provides a comprehensive overview of the entire cluster. http://localhost:9870

+   b.
 The default port 9864 is used to access individual DataNodes directly from your browser: http://localhost:9864

+   c.
 The default port 9864 is used to access individual DataNodes directly from your browser: http://localhost:9864